 Packaging and updating applications provided by the EPS team.
 List of EPS-provided applications are available for the MECM and Munki Services.
 Requests for additional software packages can be submitted at https://go.illinois.edu/EPSHelp and will be reviewed by the EPS team.

-Facilitating operating system updates for use by Munki, MECM and / or WSUS.
+Facilitating operating system updates for use by Munki, MECM, Workspace ONE, and / or WSUS.

 Providing solutions via EPS services for common needs of the community where appropriate (such as security settings).